rossvc/software-design/README.md

-# Software Design Project
+# Volunteer Center

 ## 📌 Overview

-This repository contains the **Software Design Project**, developed to demonstrate key principles of software engineering, including design patterns, modular architecture, and clean code practices.
+**Volunteer Center** is a web-based application designed to facilitate volunteer management, event registration, and matching of volunteers to events based on their skills and availability.
+This project was developed as part of **Group 20 COSC4353 (Software Design)** coursework.

-The purpose of this project is to apply software design methodologies to solve real-world problems efficiently and maintainably.
+The goal of this project is to apply software design principles like modular architecture, authentication, validation, and clean code practices to create an efficient and user-friendly volunteer matching system.

 ## 🛠️ Technologies Used

-- Programming Language: [Specify language, e.g., JavaScript, Python, etc.]
-- Frameworks/Libraries: [List any if applicable]
+- **Programming Language:** JavaScript (Node.js for backend, Vite + JavaScript for frontend)
-- Database: [If applicable]
+- **Frameworks/Libraries:**
+  - Express.js (Backend)
+  - Vite (Frontend)
+  - Jest (Testing)
+- **Database:** (MySQL)
-- Tools: Git, GitHub for version control
+- **Tools:** Git, GitHub for version control

 ## 📂 Project Structure